taariq/bitcoind-simple-send/README.md

-bitcoind-simple-send Example
+How-To create and send money writing API calls in bitcoind using the commandline
 ====================

-How-To create and send money writing API calls in bitcoind using the commandline
+In this example, we show how we can use bitcoind to create addresses to which we'll send money using the commandline.
+Our

 **Step 1: Download and install a copy of bitcoind on your server.** You may download a [copy here](http://bitcoin.org/en/download).
 If you wish to move really quickly, you may clone a copy of the current bitcoin development tree for testing using the following commands.